 I hope you guys are in for a fun one today because I’m ridiculously excited about this post – taking these snaps filled my design and decor loving heart with so much joy and that’s in large part due to the fact that this space was expertly decorated by one of my favorite people on the planet and the person who sparked my love of home design and decor, my beautiful mom!
 I’ve been dying to photograph my parents’ home here in Arizona for some time now because it’s such a unique space that was so lovingly executed, and feels so authentic to the tranquil, picturesque corner of Phoenix in which it’s nestled (the hills… of Fountain Hills.
 See what I did there?!).
 And as luck would have it my parents are saying goodbye to this Southwestern style Territorial gem and moving within daily hugging and hangout distance to their adorable grandbabies (and of course my sister and I… but let’s be honest, mostly the grandbabies), which means two things: I had to move fast if I wanted to finally get some snaps of this beauty and that some lucky family gets to scoop up this hillside retreat and live the life all of my desert dreams are made of.
 So today we’re giving this space the celebratory sendoff it so deserves!

-As all of you know, Southwestern style is in many ways a world away from our home decor and design style in our own home here in our little corner of Phoenix, but I have such a love and appreciation for the way the style oozes cozy, warm, rustic, casual, lived-in vibes, while also utilizing color, pattern and texture in the most interesting, exciting ways.
+As all of you know, Southwestern home decor and style is in many ways a world away from our home decor and design style in our own home here in our little corner of Phoenix, but I have such a love and appreciation for the way the style oozes cozy, warm, rustic, casual, lived-in vibes, while also utilizing color, pattern and texture in the most interesting, exciting ways.
 Admittedly the style didn’t always completely resonate with me, but at some point something inside me shifted and I fell head over heals for the warm, comfortable, relaxing, restful environment my mom had created inside this home and now I just can’t get enough.
 I always tell Chris that our next home (in my dreams, of course), may look a little something like this.
 If I’m being completely honest, I think my appreciation for what’s happening inside this space is partially due to the fact that over the last year or so, I’ve felt a little bit uninspired by seeing basically the exact same space replicated over and over again on Pinterest and Instagram with little variation and what feels like so little personality or character.
 And I’m as much guilty of that in our own home as anyone else, so I only have myself to blame really.
 Send help!

 It’s because of those sentiments that I’m doubly excited to feature a home here on the blog that’s so different that what you’re used to seeing from us, and hope you guys are pumped for a little change of pace and inspiration, too.
 As I was snapping these and capturing some of the details around the house that I love so much, it also occurred to me that this style is pretty foreign territory for me.
 As in, I had absolutely no idea that the actual architectural style of the home was known as “Territorial” until my mom so kindly educated me.
 As you guys know I have zero professional credentials on the design front, and am constantly learning and absorbing new things from people much smarter, more creative, more experienced and generally more talented than me – I’m just a professional design appreciator and I’m completely OK with that designation because I genuinely have so much love and passion in my heart for it.
 Every single part of it!
 That said, I thought it would be much more fun and valuable for you guys on this one to have the person who actually poured their heart and soul into decorating the space tell us all about it than to have a neophyte like me say a thousand words about how much I just love everything with no real wisdom or storytelling to be had.